 Once applied, lightly wipe off the glazing allowing it to remain in those crevices.
 You will see how the carvings will pop and come to life, creating the aged finish we’re after.
 Just like it did on this bedroom set.

-For my mirror I stopped at this point because if I distressed like I usually do, the red would peek through.
-So, if you want to add a touch of time-worn distressing to your piece, just lightly sand the places that would receive normal wear.
+For my mirror I stopped at this point.
+If I distressed like I usually do, the red would peek through.
+So, if you want to add time-worn distressing to your piece, just lightly sand the places that would receive normal wear.
 I typically wax and buff my pieces after the distressing, but the mirror I left as-is.

 Here is my finished aged finish project…